dancastellani/sharp/README.md

 Sonar History AnalyseR Project - is a Project to analyse a software's history with Sonar.

-Hot It Works
+How It Works?
 ---

-Sharp get each revision stored on the project's Version Control System and analyses it with Sonar-Runner.
+Sharp get each revision stored on the project's Version Control System from a given url and analyses it with Sonar-Runner.

-To use it you need:
+How to use it?
 -------------------

 1. Install SVN on your machine